 Should I Invest or Pay Off Debt First?

-Okay, let’s do this.
+It’s all about understanding how to tackle competing priorities to make real progress toward your bigger financial goals.
 Should you prioritize saving for a dream vacation, investing for a comfortable retirement, or chipping away at those student loans?
-The quick & dirty answer is, you should do it all.
-But bad debt comes first.
+The quick-and-dirty answer: you should do it all.

 Pay off bad debt first

-We shoot it straight around here, so let’s start with bad debt.
 It’s called bad debt for a reason.

 Balancing good debt and investing